 Factors to Consider

 This also allows for a shallower depth of field, creating a beautiful blurred background effect.
 Finally, it's important to consider the mount compatibility of the lens with your camera.
-Most prime lenses are designed for specific camera mounts, so make sure you choose one that is compatible with your camera model.
+Most prime lenses are designed for specific camera mounts, so choose one compatible with your camera model.

 Telephoto Prime Lenses